How much of the past matters? Using dynamic survival models for the monitoring of potassium in heart failure patients using electronic health records: Methods

 \subsection{Mixed-Wavelet Landmark model}

-The approaches that use the linear mixed effects model to extract information from potassium measurements give a lot of importance to the slow and stable changes while they tend to regard transient changes as measurement errors, especially when the total length of the follow-up is much greater than the duration of the short-term changes.
-Therefore, both joint models and mixed landmark model implicitly make the assumption that short-term oscillations in potassium are either not present or they don't impact the risk of adverse events.
-However, in patients affected by heart failure, sudden and short term changes are present may be important to consider when monitoring potassium.
-To assess whether short-term changes play a role in shaping the risk of death, we propose a novel method based on landmarking and the wavelet Morlet filter\citealp{Carmona1998}.
-Wavelet filters are common methods in time-series analysis \cite{Nason1999} and signal processing \cite{Unser1996} to extract relevant features from the data and remove noise, and they have the advantage of identifying changes happening at different frequencies.
-In general, Morlet wavelets are continuous, complex-valued functions used to smooth non-stationary time-series data, and they allow distinguishing the frequencies at which oscillations occur.
+The approaches that use the linear mixed effects model to extract information from potassium measurements place a lot of emphasis on the current value of the biomarker, which results from the slow and stable changes.
+They tend to treat transient changes as measurement errors to be forgotten.
+Therefore, both joint and mixed landmark models implicitly assume that past short-term changes in potassium don't affect the risk of adverse events.
+However, in patients with heart failure, past changes in potassium that are not reflected in the current value may be important to consider when monitoring potassium.
+To assess whether short-term changes play a role in shaping the risk of death, we propose a novel method based on landmarking and the wavelet Morlet filter \cite{Carmona1998}.
+In general, Morlet wavelets are continuous, complex-valued functions used to smooth non-stationary time-series data, and they allow for distinguishing the frequencies at which oscillations occur.
 The Morlet wavelet transform is characterized by a ``mother wavelet": $\Psi(t)=\pi^{-1/4}e^{6it}e^{-t^2/2}$.
-In the application to dynamic survival models and potassium monitoring, we propose the use of the Morlet filter to extract from the repeated measurements' data, times at which relevant changes happen.
-To achieve this, the data needs to be de-trended so the Morlet transform is applied to the residuals of the linear mixed effect model described \ref{eqmixed}, denoted by $\tilde{y}_{it}$.
-The set of the frequencies which will determine the duration of the short-term changes that are allowed to be captured by the filtering also need to be chosen.
+In the application to dynamic survival models and potassium monitoring, we propose the use of the Morlet filter to extract from the repeated measurements' data, the times at which relevant changes happen.
+To achieve this, the data needs to be de-trended so the Morlet transform is applied to the residuals of the linear mixed effect model specified in Equation \ref{eqmixed}, denoted by $\tilde{y}_{it}$.
+The set of frequencies which will determine the duration of the short-term changes that are allowed to be captured by the filtering also needs to be chosen.
 Here, we define equivalently their reciprocal, the periods (or duration) $p$.
-The short-term oscillation in potassium at time $t$ and of duration within $p_1 \le p \le p_2$ is obtained using the Morlet wavelet transform as\citealp{Roesch2018}:
+The short-term oscillation in potassium at time $t$ and of duration within $p_1 \le p \le p_2$ is obtained using the Morlet wavelet transform as \cite{Roesch2018}: